A photograph of Serena Williams and Alexis Ohanian standing together in a grassy field.

-Spike Sessions: Serena Williams and Alexis Ohanian eat their favourite foods with Lingo
+Spike Sessions: Serena Williams and Alexis Ohanian eat their favorite foods with Lingo

 • Watch Spike Sessions as legendary tennis player Serena Williams and her husband, co-founder of Reddit and founder of 776, Alexis Ohanian, show that everyone has a unique glucose response, even if they eat the same foods.

 • Glucose responses can vary based on things like genetics, body composition, and lifestyle.
-The Lingo Fundamentals and in-app coaching guide users towards healthier habits that support steady glucose and overall wellbeing.
+The Lingo Fundamentals and in-app coaching guide users towards healthier habits that support steady glucose and overall well-being.

 What happens when a 23-time Grand Slam singles champion and a tech visionary share a plate of syrup-soaked pancakes?
 In the new Lingo series Spike Sessions, two people share intimate conversations over memorable meals, starting with Serena Williams and Alexis Ohanian.

 From their not-so-perfect first date meal to the Italian ice cream that brought Serena to tears, each shared bite reveals something interesting: Two people can experience the exact same plate with varied responses.
 During Spike Sessions, Serena and Alexis are both wearing a Lingo biosensor while they eat four separate meals and track their individual glucose responses in real time.
-Showing their glucose graphs on screen, Serena and Alexis demonstrate that your glucose response is highly individualised, and a continuous glucose monitor (CGM) like Lingo is the only way to view this unique data in real time right on your smartphone.
+Showing their glucose graphs on screen, Serena and Alexis demonstrate that your glucose response is highly individualized, and a continuous glucose monitor (CGM) like Lingo is the only way to view this unique data in real time right on your smartphone.

 Watch what happens when this power couple puts Lingo to the test and demonstrates how even the closest dining companions can have surprisingly different metabolic responses.